 How do I know when poaching activity is going on?

 If you spot any traps, snares and nets, these are a sure sign that poaching is taking place.
 These may be positioned on the ground or hanging from the branches of trees.
 You may even find trapped animals.
 You might also hear a high volume of bird calls in a particular spot, which can be coming from trapped birds.
 Bird poachers are most likely to be active in the mornings and evenings, as this is when birds are most active.
 You can see some of the traps that poachers use in the following photographs:

 What do I do if I see poaching activities?

 Take photographs and, if possible, video evidence of the traps, any animals caught in the traps, and the poachers themselves.
 If the poachers are using a vehicle, note the license plate number and take a photograph of it.

 2. Call the authorities.

-If you are sure that you are inside a protected area, such as a national park or nature reserve, alert the Nparks (National Parks Board) rangers immediately by calling their Hotline 1800 4717300.
-If you are not inside a national parks or nature reserve or are unsure, you can contact our 24-hour ACRES wildlife rescue and crime hotline at 97837782 or contact NParks: 1800 476 1600.
+If you are sure that you are inside a protected area, such as a national park or nature reserve, alert the Nparks (National Parks Board) rangers immediately by calling their Hotline 1800 476 1600.
+If you are not inside a park or reserve or are unsure, you can contact our 24-hour ACRES wildlife rescue and crime hotline at 97837782 or contact NParks: 1800 476 1600.
 Clearly state to the authorities that it is an ongoing crime and whether you are able to wait for someone to arrive.